haijin-development/php-persistency/README.md

 #### Allows any nested amount of joins.

-When joining with another tables it is possible to define within the join which fields of the joined table to proyect in the select clause and macro expressions.
+When joining with another tables it is possible to define, within the joined table, which fields of the joined table to proyect in the select clause and macro expressions.

 This way the proyected fields and filter expressions are defined in the scope of the proper table and the query builder can correctly resolve the field namespace, improving the expresiveness.

+Nesting joins like this also gives the developer reading the query a much more clear and simple view of which tables are being joined to which tables than if they were expressed in a flattened, one level expression.

 ```php